You’re probably at a point where you are ready to start publishing content regularly and need to streamline your workflow.

 Next is the “To Edit” section.
 This is where content lives once it’s ready to be reviewed and/or edited.
-If it’s a video, we may need to add a title card.
+If it’s a video, we may need to add a title card or edit the video to meet any specific needs.
 If it’s a blog, it may need a few final revisions from the team.

 After final edits are made, the content is ready to be moved over “To Publish / Schedule” This is where you can assign a date for when to post it, as well as any necessary details.
 In addition to the blog, will this content be posted to a social media platform like Linkedin or Twitter as well?
 Those details can be added here.

 Lastly, after the piece of content has been published, it can be moved to the final column and treated as an archive.

 Now that you have your calendar outlined, it’s time to fill it in.